Ftywan/golang-backend-example/ReadMe.md

 The pipeline will be triggered anytime when there is a new commit submitted or a PR is made to the main branch.
 At the end of the pipeline, a docker image containing the latest executable file is uploaded to the artifactory.
 For deployment, ope engineer can choose the corresponding version to deploy new features, or to rollback to a previous stable version.

-original readme contents with set-up guide:
+The following sections are from the original readme contents with set-up guide:
 ## Requirement
 ### Docker Environment
 - Docker